 You can use any of the Atlas UI starter apps in the Mendix portal to start a project in the Web Modeler.
 Click on the ‘Create App’ button in the right upper corner and choose ‘Blank app’.
 This app contains the new Atlas theming and styling out of the box.

 After the new app project is created, you’ll land on the Team Buzz page.

 Click on the ‘Edit App’ button in the right corner to directly open the app in the Mendix Web Modeler.

 Let’s take a closer look at how this can be used.
-You’ve just created a blank app, opened it in the Web Modeler, and you have the default home page on front of you.
-You now can easily change the header with one of the header building blocks from the Toolbox on the right.
+You’ve just created a blank app, opened it in the Web Modeler, and you have the default home page in front of you.
+You can now easily change the header with one of the header building blocks from the Toolbox on the right.

 The Building block consists of one or more widgets, which can be changed and tuned how you’d like.

 All widgets have a set of design properties defined, which can be used to change the appearance of the widget in a visual way.
 All configuration is done in the property bar of the widget, without writing any code or technical CSS styling.